amos-t-smith/PasswordService/README.md

     name, gid, member (repeated).

   Any group containing all the specified members should be returned,

+*For a more detailed description see teh view.md and data.md for detailed description of the implementation.*

 # Configuration
 Settings are maintained in standard django format in PasswordService/PasswordService/settings.py.